marcolaux/linux-egpu-boot-switch/README.md

 # automate things with an integrated GPU and an NVIDIA eGPU

-EDIT: Now I am able to use the eGPU with a screen attached without further configuration and without these scripts - also expanded workspace just works.
-I don't really know why but Ubuntu Mainline Kernel 4.17.9 could have done the trick.
+This repo is for people who use an external NVIDIA GPU with an NVIDIA driver that's not configured with the "AllowExternalGpus" X server flag by default.
+For example the default Ubuntu 18.04 NVIDIA driver 3.90 is configured with that flag and no further configuration is required.
+Just install the NVIDIA driver and you are good to go.
+Since I updated to the 3.96 driver from the "graphics-drivers" ppa I wasn't able to use the external GPU by default and had to use a custom xorg.conf with the "AllowExternalGpus" flag enabled.
+The scripts in this repo take care of changing the the xorg.conf file on boot when the eGPU is connected.
+Sure there won't be any hotplugging support but the NVIDIA driver does not support that anyway (why the flag "AllowExternalGpus" exists and is disabled by default - to prevent further crashes).

-first of all: this is especially for my own setup. you would have to adjust things.
+first of all: this is especially for my own setup. you would have to adjust things (for example the PCI-BUS ID in the xorg.conf file).

 Setup:
 - XPS 13 9370